yvens94/Irise_Chatbot/DOCS/Ichat_dev_Journal.md

   2- start with the model and rag same architecture and finetune if necessary 3- evaluate questions remebering past question in one conversation, we will not save conversation 4-

+## streamlit up.

+# Refactoring  plan:

+Data adquisition:
+MONGODB
+  Pdf - try pymupdff4llm instead of pypdf web scrapping, schedule it to happen every month on the 1st store json from web in data base

+Data transformation pipeline: "to be trigered with new data loaded in the database (use airflow) Join Jsons scrapped and PDFs to create a corpus
+  Data cleaning
+  Langchain preprocessing (charc splitter aand token splitter ) Embeddings creation load data in chroma

+Query preprocessing pipeline:
+  Query expansion,
+  Cross encoder reranking,

+  RAG pipeline:

+EValuation:

+RAGAS

+  - evaluate cost
+  - explore other approach as inspect or deepval

+Front end
+  Streamlit:
+    chatting and displaying performace metrics
+    cost

+I don't want to store al the question and results: define how to save the results: by class, by number say 100 result randomly